Microsoft's Secure Email vs Mailock: A Comparison

 Need to maintain records of sensitive communications in line with regulatory guidance?

-Mailock provides secure email audit trails, which can be accessed at both user and admin-level.
+Mailock provides a secure email message tracker, which can be accessed at both user and admin-level.

 Usage & Limits